ncheong-141/A_star-search-algorithm/Code-description.md

         - The spatial discretization, the mesh, is created using an 2D array of cell data structures (Cell_ds).

-        - The array is the contiguous dynamic std::vector(DYN_C2D) which is implemented on the static library.
+        - The array is the contiguous dynamic std::vector(DYN_C2D) which is implemented on the static library and generated in a function for modularity.

         - Each cell holds data which holds its gcost, hcost, fcosts, cell ID, from_cell_ID (for path determination), x_position, y_position etc.